ClementNerma/Rave/docs/books/hybrid.md

 takeAsyncCallback (async () => resolve 'Hello world!');
 ```

-### Error-free promises
+### Error-free declaration

-Error-free promises are promises that will never throw any error.
+Error-free asynchronous functions declare they will never throw any error.
+This happens when they never use the `reject` keyword and don't have any `throws` indicator.
 Their return type is replaced by a single resolution type, like this:

 ```sn
 async func resolveHello () : string {